 With glee, we drove the saw down into the stump, and with gusto, it seemed to literally devour the material.
 In no time flat, we had the stump quartered and began the next phase.

 As we plunged the Echo into the wood, our resident chainsaw expert kept exclaiming that this was one of the best chainsaws he’s ever used at this price level.
-It compared very favorably with his $600 model he typically brought to use on tree trimming and disposal projects.
+It compared very favorably with the $600 model he typically brought to use on tree trimming and disposal projects.
 We really appreciated the way the CS-400 ejected debris efficiently – even the gunky, nasty stuff of which palm trees are made.
 Looking at the photo above, you can see the Echo literally pour the guts of the palm tree stump out of the ejection port.
 Very impressive.

 Tearing Up Some Decking